Phase 2 open label trial of oral intermittent dacomitinib in patients with advanced NSCLC

 6. ECOG 0-2 performance status.

-7. Any prior treatment (radiation or surgery) must have been completed at least 2 weeks
+as lymph node biopsy) must have been completed at least 2 weeks prior to

 CTCAE v4) or baseline.